 Anti-CAA protestors take mass pledge at India Gate to defend Constitution

-Scores of people took a mass pledge at India Gate here on Wednesday to defend the Constitution by opposing the recent changes in the citizenship law.
-The number of protesters as well as visitors, who were out to celebrate the New Year on a sunny day, led to a massive crowd around the iconic monument, causing the traffic to virtually crawl in adjoining areas.
+Scores of protesters took a mass pledge at India Gate here on Wednesday to "defend the Constitution" by opposing the recent changes in the citizenship law.
+The strength of protesters as well as visitors, who were out to celebrate the New Year, led to the iconic monument area getting extremely crowded, causing the traffic to virtually crawl in adjoining areas.

-Slogans like "kagaz nahin dikhayenge" and "tanashahi nahin chalegi" rent the air before and after protesters took the pledge.
+Slogans like "kagaz nahin dikhayenge" and "tanashahi nahin chalegi" rant the air before and after protesters took the pledge.
+PTI GJS VIT RAX

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)